-Interest income and other income, net.
+Interest income and other (expense), net.
 Interest income and other income, net consists primarily of interest income on cash and short-term investments and interest expense on borrowings under our notes payable and realized gains or losses on short-term investments.

 Income taxes.
-During fiscal years 2007, 2008 and 2009, we had an effective income tax rate of approximately 40%, 43% and 58%, respectively, which included federal, state and foreign income taxes.
+During fiscal years 2008, 2009 and 2010, we had an effective income tax rate of approximately 43%, 58% and 50%, respectively, which included federal, state and foreign income taxes.
 Our 2009 effective income tax rate increased principally because we recorded a \$1,287,000 valuation allowance against the deferred tax assets of our foreign subsidiaries, consisting principally of net operating loss carryforwards. \$960,000 of the valuation allowance was necessitated by losses in recent years at our UK subsidiary, especially in 2009, primarily as a result of the loss of our largest client.
-We estimate that our fiscal year 2010 tax rate will be approximately 50%, which is an increase from the estimated 46% utilized during the three months ended December 31, 2009 and March 31, 2010, resulting in a tax rate for the three months ended June 30, 2010 of approximately 57%.
-The estimated 4% increase is a result of higher losses incurred year to date than were expected in our foreign operations, which are not deductable against our U.S. taxable income.
-We estimate that our future effective income tax rate will be approximately 46%, which is comprised of (1) approximately 35% for federal taxes, (2) approximately 8% for state taxes, and (3) approximately 3% for book and tax differences including stock based compensation expenses, primarily related to employee stock options, which are currently expensed in our financial statements but are not deductable for tax purposes until they are exercised.
+Our 2010 effective income tax rate continued to be higher than expected as a result of continued losses in our UK subsidiary, which are not deductible against our US income.
+We estimate that our fiscal year 2011 tax rate will be approximately 50%, which is an increase from the estimated 46% disclosed in our fiscal year 2010 Form 10-K. The estimated 4% increase is a result of the estimated additional earn out payment described in Note 4 to the financial statements, which is not deductable against U.S. taxable income.
+We estimate that our future effective income tax rate will be approximately 46%, which is comprised of (1) approximately 35% for federal taxes, (2) approximately 8% for state taxes, and (3) approximately 3% for book and tax differences including stock based compensation expenses, primarily related to employee stock options, which are currently expensed in our financial statements but are not deductable for tax purposes until they are exercised